samuelba/rqt_multiplot_plugin/README.md

 | Click a legend item | Toggle that curve's visibility |
 | Drag a legend item onto another plot | Copy that curve |

 Use the plot toolbar to run, pause, clear, configure, export, split (left / right / top / bottom), maximize, or close one plot.
 Drag a splitter handle to resize panes; those ratios are stored in the XML.
+The even-distribution button on the main toolbar resets splitter sizes in the active tab.
 Older row×column files still load.

 **Link Scale** keeps axis ranges in sync across the plots. **Link Cursor** moves the crosshair on every plot. **Track Points** marks the nearest sample on each curve and shows its title and x, y.
 The side-panel button (between Track Points and the time toggles) shows or hides **Curve values** for the active tab.
+The grid button turns plot grids on or off for the active tab.

 The timer and calendar toggles set the X-axis time labels for the active tab: start from zero (default), date and time (`HH:mm:ss.z` / `yyyy MMM dd`), or raw timestamps.
 Only one of those two can be on; both off shows the timestamp.
 Array-index and other numeric X axes are unchanged.
 Set the date-time zone in **File → Preferences** (local system zone by default, UTC, or a named IANA zone).
 The choice is stored in the plot XML.

+**File** — new / open / save / save as XML; import a bag file or directory; export image or text; preferences.
+Closing with unsaved layout changes asks to save.

+### Preferences

+**File → Preferences** has **General** (time zone) and **Appearance** (light/dark theme, plot-title font size, regular/bold, color).
+Title changes apply to the open plots so they can be checked before saving.
+Save as user defaults, or store them in the XML layout.

 ### Configure a plot